Skip to content

 Overview

-Unison's abilities system is directly inspired by the Frank language (Lindley, McBride, McLaughlin, 2017).
-Like Frank, Unison uses ambient ability polymorphism where effects propagate inward through the typing context rather than accumulating outward.
-However, Unison diverges from Frank in two key ways: ability polymorphism is provided by ordinary polymorphic type variables rather than implicit ambient propagation, and ability handling uses an explicit handle ... with construct rather than overloading function application.
+Unison's abilities are based on Frank (Lindley, McBride, McLaughlin, Do Be Do Be Do, POPL 2017).
+Like Frank, abilities propagate through the typing context rather than being threaded explicitly; unlike Frank, ability polymorphism is carried by ordinary polymorphic type variables and handling uses an explicit handle … with form rather than overloaded application.

 unison